l-zia-l/Infotact_Solutions_Internship_2025_August_Project_1/README.md

 ## Troubleshooting Notes (quick)
 - After editing rules, restart Snort to apply changes
-- Use 'tmux' to run Snort in one pane and commands/tests in another
+- Use `tmux` to run Snort in one pane and commands/tests in another
 - Take screenshots before starting Snort console to preserve scroll state

 ## Ethics &amp; Scope
 All testing was performed on isolated VMs owned by the project owner.
 No public or unauthorized systems were targeted.

 ## License &amp; Contact
-MIT License - see 'LICENSE (MIT)'
+MIT License - see `LICENSE (MIT)`
 Analetizia Simono - Security Associate L1 (Intern), Infotact Solutions - https://www.linkedin.com/in/analetizia-simono-18b551346/